AMDmi3/opening_hours.js/README.md

 ## demo.html

-Please have a look at the [demo page][] which can give you an impression how this library can be used and what is possibly with it.
+Please have a look at the [demo page][] which can give you an impression how this library can be used and what it is capable of.

 You need to download all dependencies when using from this repository.
 This can be done with ```npm install```.